 All non-rowers (Administrators, Club Presidents, Coaches, Directors, Umpires, Volunteers) must be registered in the RCA WRS.
 There is no RCA fee for non-rowers.

 To become a member of RCA, organizations need to be a member of their Provincial Rowing Association (PRA).

 The organization may then join RCA by providing:

 - A copy of the organization’s legal information (letters patent or certificate of incorporation, constitution or by-laws) as approved by the applicable PRA

 - A letter requesting membership in RCA including a brief history of the organization and the rowing venue if applicable

 - After your membership is approved, you will be eligible for RCA insurance and other member benefits

 To remain a member in good standing, RCA Member Organizations must complete their Annual Declaration and pay their Annual Dues each year.
-Information about the upcoming Annual Declaration process was released in the Spring of 2021.
+Information about the upcoming Annual Declaration process was released in the spring of 2022.

 Yamaha Motor Canada Preferred Pricing for RCA Member Organizations